Making every journey better

 You can already experience the difference this investment has made with a quicker arrival, smoother departure and a better connection.
 Behind the scenes, we are also improving the journey of your luggage by investing £900 million to create the world's largest integrated baggage system that helps make sure you and your baggage ‘take off’ and are reunited on time.
 While we’re working on making your journey better we’re committed to making sure your journey is a smooth one and our airport continues to operate as normal.

-We always look forward to welcoming to you Heathrow so you can see the difference for yourself.
+We always look forward to welcoming you to Heathrow so you can see the difference for yourself.

 Terminal 2: The Queen's Terminal